Care experience

 - Obtain an Enhanced Disclosure and Barring Service (DBS) check.
 The cost of the DBS check is covered by the University.

 Instructions on how you complete these checks will be sent to you once you hold a conditional firm offer with us.
-These forms are then reviewed alongside your application, and you must meet both the academic and fitness to practise requirements before you'll be given an unconditional offer.
-If you're successful, you'll also need to complete an annual declaration form to confirm you're fit and there are no changes to your DBS.
+These forms are then reviewed alongside your application.
+You must meet both the academic and fitness to practise requirements before you'll be given an unconditional offer.
+If you're successful, you'll also need to complete an annual declaration form.
+This is to confirm you're fit and there are no changes to your DBS.

 Driving

-A driving licence isn't a mandatory requirement, however, you'll be expected to travel to placements and shift patterns may not always fit with the availability of public transport.
-Where possible, we do try to arrange placements near to term-time addresses, but this isn’t always possible.
-We strongly encourage you to try to gain a full driving licence by the end of the course to enhance your job opportunities and employability.
+A driving licence isn't a mandatory requirement, however, you'll be expected to travel.
+This is to placements, as shift patterns may not always fit with the availability of public transport.
+Where possible, we do try to arrange placements near to term-time addresses.
+We strongly encourage you to try to gain a full driving licence by the end of the course.
+This will enhance your job opportunities and employability.
 A C1 driving classification is not an entry requirement for the course.